Falafel Recipe || Arabic Food || How to Make Falafel with step-by-step photos

 Add white chickpeas, garlic, fresh coriander leaves, green chilies, salt

 And cumin powder into the food processor.
-In the end, add black pepper powder and plus splash some water blend them together until the mixture is finely ground. you will know it’s ready when the texture is more like coarse
+In the end, add black pepper powder and plus splash some water and blend them together until the mixture is finely ground. you will know it’s ready when the texture is more like coarse

 Falafel is ready